Kaf1018Zhang/Power_Outages_Analysis/README.md

 ### Data Cleaning

-The columns I kept are in 3 groups:
+The columns I kept are in 3 groups.
+They are selected because General Information, Regional Climate Information, and Outage Events Information logically relate to the number of affected customers (some states/facilities recorded data in different ways; different climate implies different effect; events details imply the situaion):

 ## Feature Groups